sunpho84/SUNphi/README.md

   [tmLQCD](https://github.com/etmc/tmLQCD),
   [DDalphaAMG](https://github.com/sbacchio/DDalphaAMG),
-  [CVC](https://github.com/marcuspetschlies/cvc), and a few other friend-developers
+  [CVC](https://github.com/marcuspetschlies/cvc), and a few other friend-developers.

 - Glory, fame, success!
 More probably, blood, chains and dust...

 ### Main strategy line

-- Be modern ![really
+![really
   modern](http://afflictor.com/wp-content/uploads/2015/05/imgRetroFuturism1-2.jpg)

+- Be modern & ambicious.

-- If in doubt, take as a reference Grid, and do differently.
-Even better, do the opposite
+- If in doubt, take as a reference Grid, and do **differently**.
+Even better, do the opposite.

-- Get inspiration by available libraries, mix and stir with other codes and try to get the best out of them.
+- Get inspiration from available libraries, **mix and stir** with other codes and try to get the best out of them all.

 ### Goals